juliangruber/streamstache/README.md

 ### Array Blocks

 `{#<key>}...{/<key>}` denotes an array block.
-For every item in the array denoted by `key`, the block will execute.
+For every item in the array denoted by `key`, the block will execute where the contents of the array create a new innermost scope.

 ## API